antoinethomaspro/UE5-CustomMeshPass-Plugin/README.md

 ## 1. Rendering Pipeline Integration & Screen-Space Output

-The plugin uses a **SceneViewExtension** to inject custom rendering logic into Unreal Engine's pipeline.
-This system enables:
+The plugin uses Unreal's SceneViewExtension to inject custom rendering logic into Unreal Engine's pipeline.

 A set of shaders defines the compute and pixel shaders used for: